Transition to Practice

 Transition to Practice Program

-Building on the success of the TTP study, NCSBN Learning Extension has developed a comprehensive five-course series for new graduate nurses.
+Building on the success of the TTP study, the International Center for Regulatory Scholarship (ICRS) has developed a comprehensive five-course series for new graduate nurses.
 Each of the courses encourages reflection and enhances critical thinking skills.
 There’s also a course for preceptors that integrates with the five core courses.

 Study results are currently being disseminated via multiple publications.